 3.10 Data analysis

 A benefit of using a survey, rather than any other method, is that surveys are relatively straightforward to analyse (Wilson and Mclean 1994).
-The data collected was conducted through Statistical Package for the Social Sciences by downloading the data acquired from the typeform questionnaire running it through IBM SPSS v23, to be measured and analysed using a set of non-parametric tests (Bryman and Bell 2011).
+The data collected was conducted through Statistical Package for the Social Sciences (SPSS) by downloading the data acquired from the typeform questionnaires, running it through IBM SPSS v23, to be measured and analysed using a set of non-parametric tests (Bryman and Bell 2011).
 A set of non-parametric tests was appropriate for measuring the findings since a number of hypothesis questions were tested to draw correlations (appendix 9).
 A lot of this data is being driven by quantitative data, so as not to prime the audiences, a verbatim was collected as a survey technique.

-3.11 eliability
+3.11 Reliability and Validity

-As reliability is fundamentally concerned with issues around the consistency of measures (Bryman and Bell 2011), pre-test and pilot studies were used to survey a small subset of the sample population to determine whether the research instrument, and method used to collect the data, was relevant, reliable and valid (Du Plooy, 2009; Bhattacherjee, 2012).
+As reliability is fundamentally concerned with issues around the consistency of measures (Bryman and Bell 2011), pre-test and pilot studies were used to survey a small subset of the sample population.
+This was to determine whether the research instrument, and method used to collect the data, was relevant, reliable and valid (Du Plooy, 2009; Bhattacherjee, 2012).
 The questionnaire was pre-tested by 10 respondents to check the reliability of the scales, wording and questions.
-The structure was amended and questions were reworded because of a difficulty understanding the meaning The pilot survey was used to ensure the research collected the correct data required The pilot was tested in a web-based survey using typeform, whereby users could access the survey via a specific link.
+The structure was amended and questions were reworded because of a difficulty understanding the meaning.
+The pilot survey was used to ensure the research collected the correct data required.
+The pilot was tested in a web-based survey using typeform, whereby users could access the survey via a specific link.
 This method of distributing the survey was chosen because web-based surveys have the potential to reach a greater audience (Cohen et al 2007).

 The choice of strategy offers a series of benefits, because it is hosted on typeform (web-based survey programme), the responses are automatically collected in a database for analysis, which can save time and reduce the risk of errors in data inputting (Davies and Hughes 2014 p.
 93).
 Additionally, web surveys seen to be more reliable than other types of research strategy in reducing interviewer bias (Forrest 1999).

-To validate the findings, the survey instrument included measures related to the perceived attitudes towards both low involvement adverts, by showing their intentions to purchase the product and reasons why they felt that way.
+To validate the findings, the survey instrument included measures related to the perceived attitudes towards both high and low involvement adverts, by showing their intentions to purchase the product and reasons why they felt that way.
 The data collected was measured through a Likert scale, a widely used format develop for asking attitude questions (Sapsford and Jupp 2006).
 Respondents were asked the degree to which they agreed with the series of statements against a multiple-indicator or item measurement scale.
 The scale was deemed then to measure the intensity respondents felt about an issue (Bryman and Bell 2011).

 The independent variables identified from Ducoffe’s (1995; 1996) AVM were measured by adapting established scales used in previous studies to assess the perceived informativeness, entertainment, irritation perceptions from respondents (figure 5).
-Participants were rquired respond to seven-point, Likert-type scales by selecting the option that best represented how the they felt about the pre-roll advert viewed (1= Strong disagree, 7= Strongly Agree).
-On the other hand, the dependent variables were measured using a five-item established scale(1= Very Negative 5= Very Positive).
+Participants were required to respond to seven-point, Likert-type scales, by selecting the option that best represented how the they felt about the pre-roll advert viewed (1= Strong disagree, 7= Strongly Agree).
+On the other hand, the dependent variables were measured using a five-item established scale regarding attitudes (1= Very Negative 5= Very Positive).
 (Laczniak and Muehling 1993).
-Sub-items within each scale were averaged, resulting in composite scales A Likert scale measure ensures reliability because the data is presented more clearly (Sapsford and Jupp 2006).
+Sub-items within each scale were averaged, resulting in composite scales.
+A Likert scale measure ensures reliability because the data is presented more clearly (Sapsford and Jupp 2006).

 3.12 Limitations